rare-magma/guitos/README.md

 - The currency is initially selected according to your browser's preferred languages.
   - Example: English (United States) browser language displays values in US Dollars.
 English (India) uses Indian Rupees.
   - It's possible to override it by selecting a different currency code based on [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217).
+- Querying the search bar finds matching budget/expense/income names, opens the budget that contains the match and highlights it.

 ## Known issues